Source description last updated: 25 March 2022

 The foundation is named after the German liberal politician Friedrich Naumann (1860-1919), the first chairman of the German Democratic Party (FNST: Unser Namensgeber, undated).

-“On the basis of the idea of liberalism, the foundation offers political education in Germany and throughout the world.
-With our events and publications we help people to get actively involved in political events.”
-(FNST: Stiftung, undated, working translation ACCORD)
+“Based on the principles of liberalism”, the foundation “offers political education in Germany and abroad.
+With our events and publications, we help people to become actively involved in political affairs.”
+(Friedrich Naumann Foundation for Freedom: Foundation, undated)

-FNST is committed to “the values of freedom, responsibility, the rule of law and human rights in Germany and the world.”
-(FNST: Jahresbericht 2018, 2019, p.86, working translation ACCORD)
+The foundation is committed to “the values of freedom, responsibility, the rule of law and human rights in Germany and the world.”
+Friedrich Naumann Foundation: Annual Report 2020, March 2021, p.
+158, working translation ACCORD)

 Statute of the Foundation: